 Students will be automatically placed on university probation if any of the following occurs:

-- Students’ Saint Louis University cumulative grade point average falls below 2.00,
+- the Saint Louis University cumulative grade point average falls below 2.00

-- Students’ Saint Louis University semester grade point average is below a 1.00.
+- the Saint Louis University semester grade point average is below a 1.00

-Students may remain on University probation for no more than three consecutive semesters (including Summer).
+Students may not remain on University probation for more than three consecutive semesters (including summer and winter, if enrolled).

-Although the University’s minimum grade point average is 2.00, some individual major, programs, schools, or colleges may require higher minimum grade or additional academic, clinical or professional criteria.
+Although the University’s minimum grade point average is 2.00, some individual majors, programs, schools, or colleges may require higher minimum grades or additional academic, clinical or professional criteria.
 These programs have specific policy statements regarding eligibility for continuation, progression, probation, and dismissal from the individual programs.
-Students have the obligation to familiarize themselves with these policies which can be found in the Academic Catalog or Program Handbooks.
+Students have the obligation to familiarize themselves with these policies which can be found in the Academic Catalog or program handbooks.

 Students may be suspended from a course, from a school or college, or from the University for academic or disciplinary misconduct.
 Please see the Student Handbook for additional details.